Sustainable Production of Cellulosic Ethanol

 The EU project LIGNOFLAG (“Commercial flagship plant for bioethanol production involving a bio-based value chain built on lignocellulosic feedstock”) will support the EU’s objectives and thus accelerate the process of decarbonizing the transport sector.
 The project coordinator Clariant is currently building a first-of-its-kind commercial-scale flagship plant in the southwestern part of Romania for the production of cellulosic ethanol based on its innovative sunliquid® technology.
-LIGNOFLAG aims at optimizing the efficiency and increasing the production capacity of this plant to up to 60,000 tons of ethanol per year as well as to ensure a highly sustainable production process.
+LIGNOFLAG aims at optimizing the efficiency and increasing the production capacity of this plant as well as to ensure a highly sustainable production process.

 The product, cellulosic ethanol, is an advanced and truly sustainable biofuel, which is almost carbon neutral.
 It is produced from agricultural residues such as wheat straw and corn stover, which will be provided by local farmers.
 Thus, the new bioethanol plant will generate green jobs and economic growth in rural areas that might be struggling with underemployment and economic downturn.